bertrandchenal/menger/README.md

     sys0m 0.980s

-Most of the time we don't need so mush depth on all dimensions.
+Most of the time we don't need so much depth on all dimensions.
 By reducing the geography dimension to the province level and by removing the age dimension, the same query is several orders of magnitude faster: